liavictor/GettingAndCleaningDataWeek4CourseProject/README.md

 * execute R source code "run_analysis.R" to generate tidy data file.

 ## Source Data Set Information:
 The experimental data collected from a group of 30 volunteers.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
-Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.

 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: